jsal13/toys/README.md

 - `logging_and_monitoring/grafana`
   - Get Trino working.
   - Isolate original api.py (as there is another API as well now).
-- `logging_and_monitoring/graylog`
-  - Fill in how to test it.
-With mongo.  <https://docs.graylog.org/docs/docker>
-- `logging_and_monitoring/opentelemetry`
-  - Fill in how to run/test it.

 ### Other TODO

-- Consolidate .gitignores
 - TO CHECK:
-  - python
   - query_engine
-  - scheduling
-  - secrement_management

 ### Making a New Toy